yarrabarra/onlyfans-dl-2/README.md

 Any existing media will be skipped, not redownloaded.\
 Content will be named as DATE_ID (e.g. 2021-04-17_123456.jpg)

+I have added both header signing authentication methods, so if one fails it will try the other method automatically.

 #### Requires
-Requires Python3.9 and 'requests': `python -m pip install requests`
+Requires Python3 and 'requests': `python -m pip install requests`

 ## Features
 * Choose what type of content to download (photos, videos, posts, stories, messages, purchases, archived)